-Renewable NTT faculty will be hired on an initial two-year contract; thereafter contracts will be for three years.
-The review of full-time NTT faculty will occur in the spring of the final year of the contract.
-By February 1, the faculty member must complete a self-evaluation similar to that described in Section 5.2, Paragraph 26, but with a focus on teaching first and service to the department and College second.
+1. If the provost concludes that staffing needs warrant the candidate's continued employment, the following process will be observed for the first two three-year contract renewals.
+Quantitative summaries of RSEs not included in the previous review will be generated by the Registrar and sent to the faculty member, the department chair, and the Provost by February 1.
+By February 15, the faculty member must submit a self-evaluation covering the period since the last review and a current c.v. to the department chairperson.
+Both the self-evaluation and the c.v. must be signed by the candidate.
+The self-evaluation should focus on teaching first and service to the department and College second.
 Criteria for teaching excellence are described in Section 5.2, Paragraphs 9 through 15; criteria for maintaining a learning community are described in Section 5.2, Paragraphs 20 and 21.
-If the faculty member has engaged in significant scholarship, he or she should also include a section on scholarly contributions to the field.
+If the faculty member has engaged in significant scholarship, a section on scholarly contributions to the field should be included.
 The self-evaluation should indicate strengths and weaknesses, and the faculty member may append any supporting materials deemed appropriate.
-The self-evaluation requires the signature of the candidate and must be submitted along with a current c.v. by February 1 to the department chairperson.

-The department chairperson must send the self-evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on February 15.
+The department chairperson must send the self-evaluation and c.v. together with the departmental evaluation(s) to the Provost by 5 p.m. on March 1.
 The department's evaluation should follow the guidelines described in Section 5.2, Paragraph 27.

-The Provost reviews the materials which have been submitted and provides to the President by March 1 either an endorsement or a lack of endorsement of the department's recommendation.
-If the Provost does not endorse the department's recommendation, he or she must submit a detailed explanation for the negative endorsement to the President, with copies to the candidate and department chair.
-For both the department and the Provost, staffing needs are legitimate criteria for the review process.
+The Provost reviews the materials which have been submitted and provides to the President by March 15 either an endorsement or a lack of endorsement of the department's recommendation.
+If the Provost does not endorse the department's recommendation, the Provost must submit a detailed explanation for the lack of endorsement to the President, with copies to the candidate and department chair.
+For both the department and the Provost, staffing needs are legitimate criteria for consideration during the review process.